kryptokrona/kryptokrona-api/README.md

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.

 - If possible, try to create a test case or project that replicates the problem and attach it to the issue.

-## Guides

-If you have made a guide of how to use the Kryptokrona API feel free to send a PR and add your link to a list below.

-Official guide is coming soon.

 ## Contribute